 Pledges which are legally enforceable (less an allowance for amounts considered uncollectible) are recorded as receivable in the year made.
 Pledges to support current operations are recorded as operating fund receipts.
-Pledges made for the acquisition of property or to support future operations are recorded as deferred contributions.
+Pledges made for the acquisition of property or to support future operations are recorded as deferred amounts in their respective fund.